 Norway, the EU, and the Schengen Area

 Norway is a Scandinavian country in Northern Europe that is surrounded by mountains and glaciers.
-While Norway is integrated into the Schengen Agreement is not actually an European Union member.
+While Norway is integrated into the Schengen Agreement is not actually a European Union member.
 The country’s currency is the Norwegian krone and official language is Norwegian.

 There will still be no hard borders within the Schengen Area.
 The only change with the ETIAS is that tourists wishing to come into the EU will go through the system.
-This pre-check will ensure the travelers pose no threat and are safe to enter the zone.
+This pre-check will ensure the travellers pose no threat and are safe to enter the zone.

 Once the area is entered, a visitor can travel around without hard borders or additional passport controls.
 As a part of the Schengen Zone, tourists can travel around Norway and to any of the other Schengen countries.

-Who Needs ETIAS to Travel to Norway?
+Who needs an ETIAS to travel to Norway?

-Passport and Document Requirements for Norwegian ETIAS
+Passport and document requirements for Norwegian ETIAS

 The requirements to apply for a Norwegian ETIAS are as follows: